Tsumugii24/lesion-cells-det/README.md

 $ python gradio_demo.py
 ```

-Now, if everything is OK, your default browser will open automatically, and gradio is running on local URL:  http://127.0.0.1:7861
+Now, if everything is OK, your default browser will open automatically, and Gradio is running on local URL:  http://127.0.0.1:7861 or http://127.0.0.1:7860

 </details>

 <details open>
 	<summary><h4>Datasets</h4></summary>

-The original datasets origins from Kaggle, iFLYTEK AI algorithm competition and other open source sources.
+The original datasets origins from **Kaggle**, **iFLYTEK AI algorithm competition** and **other open source** sources.

-Anyway, we annotated an object detection dataset of more than 2000 cells for a total of 7 categories.
+Anyway, we annotated an object detection dataset of more than **2000** cells for a total of **7** categories.

 | class number | class name          |
 | :----------- | :------------------ |